-Art is one of humanity’s greatest antidote for solving the problems of modern life.
+Art is one of humanity’s greatest antidotes for solving the problems of modern life.
 It has the potential of expanding people’s understanding of what others struggle with, as well as being a generator of resistance to power relations and outdated discourses.
 Most of all, we are awed by the power of art to empower women and to make them identify their talent by the way of art.
-One of the live examples of women’s empowerment through art is Aisha Ife’s photography project, “The Skin Series“, which does not only challenge the Media’s monopoly on beauty but also upturns unrealistic beauty standards.
+One of the live examples of women’s empowerment through art is Aisha Ife.
+Her photography project, “The Skin Series“, does not only challenge the Media’s monopoly on beauty but also upturns unrealistic beauty standards.

 Aisha Ife is a Portrait and Product Photographer based in Lagos, Nigeria.
 She’s the Creative Director of “Littart by Aì“, a Nigerian creative stationery brand.
 She’s passionate about improving the visibility of women in photography and creative genres.
 She also founded “Tiwa“, a community of Nigerian female photographers.
 When she’s not photographing people or products, she’s channelling her art through her illustrations, books, doodling or plant care.

 To find out more about her various art projects, TMWT had a chat with her and here’s what she had to say: